cephalization/megawave/README.md

 - `docker-compose up --build`

-- Go to [localhost](http://localhost) or serve behind a reverse proxy
+- Go to [localhost](http://localhost:3294) or serve behind a reverse proxy
+  - You can remember the port by the word "mega" - 3294